 Hiring professionals turn out to be expensive, and if you opt to do it yourself, it takes quite a bit of time and energy, which could be dedicated to other business tasks.

-*what you are looking for here is people with good photography skills that can provide quality content with your products
+- A feed with high-quality photos.
+What you are looking for here is people with good photography skills that can provide quality content with your products.

-*if you are looking for videos with your product in action, make sure the influencers are not camera-shy, and they regularly post stories or reels with voice over them
+- Personality.
+If you are looking for videos with your product in action, make sure the influencers are not camera-shy, and they regularly post stories or reels with voice over them.

 Ultimately, each brand is looking to leverage Influencer Marketing and generate conversions.